Learn how to program games with the LÖVE framework

 Let's make the rectangle move based on if we hold down the right arrowkey.
 For this we use the function

 Notice how the D of Down is uppercase.
 This is type of casing is what we call camelCasing.
 We start the first word in lowercase, and then every following word's first character we type in uppercase.
+This type of casing is also what we will be using for our variables throughout this tutorial.

 We pass the string "right" as first argument to check if the right arrowkey is down.